dobsondev/dobsondev-shortcodes/readme.md

 * Inline Code - Displays inline code snippets that are visually different than the body text.
 * Code Block - Displays a simple code block for simple, small pieces of code.
 * Button - Displays a purely CSS button with choice of color, text and link.
+* User Interaction Messages - Displays a message with appropriate color that you can use to notify users of how their interaction is working.

 **Embed PDF**